SAEON/data-portal/README.md

 - mongodb://localhost:27017

 # API configuration
 The API is configured via HTTP using GraphQL mutations.
-Run the following mutations to configure a running instance of the API.
+Run the following mutations to configure a running instance of the API. **NOTE: There are actually TWO GraphQL APIs - one is for internal use and should NOT be exposed outside a private network.
+Use the internal HTTP service to configure the API**.

 1. Authenticate yourself by navigating to `<api-address>/login`
-2. Navigate to GraphQL Playground (`/graphql`) where you can interact with the API
+2. Navigate to GraphQL Playground (`<api-address>:4000/graphql`) where you can interact with the API (or whatever port you have configured for deployment)

 ```graphql
 # Configure default PostGIS tables